 Postscript 2: The (draft) cover copy for the novel that I mentioned above.

-On a cold night in 1514, Urania, the Greek goddess of astronomy, inspires Nicolaus Copernicus to re-imagine the cosmos with the sun at the centre.
-Her father, Zeus, the king of the gods, banishes her from Olympus for it.
-Then he offers a wager: find one mortal who can grasp the immensity of the universe without going mad, or else live in exile forever.
-With help from Prometheus the Titan, Urania works with Tycho, Kepler, Galileo, and other great names of the Renaissance, hoping that one of them can win the gamble for her.
-But Zeus and his agents send accidents, diseases, and turns of fate to undermine them, and Prometheus has his own agenda.
-As the one-hundred-year deadline approaches, she finds the consequences of winning might be worse than the price of losing.
+On a cold night in 1514, Urania, the Greek goddess of astronomy, inspires Nicolaus Copernicus to re-imagine the cosmos with the sun at the centre: a crime for which Zeus banishes her from Olympus.
+Then Julian Augusta, former emperor of Rome and an agent of Zeus, offers her a bargain: find one mortal who can grasp the immensity of the universe without going mad, or else live in exile forever.
+With help from Prometheus the Titan, and Kynisca of Sparta, the first woman to win at the Olympic Games, Urania works with Tycho, Kepler, Galileo, and other great names of the Renaissance, hoping that one of them can win the gamble.
+But Julian arranges for accidents, turns of fate, even the Inquisition, to interfere with their work, and Prometheus has his own agenda.
+As her search continues, she finds the consequences of winning might be worse than the price of losing.